prasanthc41m/DVWA-eh/Readme.md

 **Click the [![Try in PWD](https://raw.githubusercontent.com/play-with-docker/stacks/master/assets/images/button.png)](https://labs.play-with-docker.com/?stack=https://raw.githubusercontent.com/prasanthc41m/DVWA-eh/master/docker-compose.yml) button to launch a demo online**

+You need a dockerhub account to use above.

 Damn Vulnerable Web Application (DVWA) is a PHP/MySQL web application that is damn vulnerable.
 Its main goal is to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and to aid both students & teachers to learn about web application security in a controlled class room environment.